October 26, 2016

-Dr Yemisi Akinbobola and Professor Paul Bradshaw from the institution’s Birmingham School of Media, along with journalist Ogechi Ekeanyanwu, have been recognised for their investigation in to football player trafficking in West Africa.
+Dr Yemisi Akinbobola and Professor Paul Bradshaw from the institution’s Birmingham School of Media, along with journalist Ogechi Ekeanyanwu, have been recognised for their investigation into football player trafficking in West Africa.

-Their report highlights the plight of the 15,000 aspiring footballers from West African countries such as Nigeria and Cameroon, who try to realise their dream of playing for a top flight European club each year.
+Their report highlights the plight of the 15,000 aspiring footballers from West African countries such as Nigeria and Cameroon, who try to realise their dream of playing for a top-flight European club each year.

 In doing so, many fall victim to fake agents, enduring perilous journeys across Africa and the Mediterranean, as well as costing their families thousands of dollars and ending up destitute themselves.
 Less than one per cent of those who enter this process actually achieve their footballing dream.